chainflip-io/chainflip-backend/state-chain/pallets/cf-reputation/README.md

 ## Overview

-Nodes earn reputations points for remaining online.
-For every block of online time, they receive an online credit.
-At regular intervals dictated by the heartbeat duration, these credits are exchanged for reputation points according to an *accrual rate*.
+Nodes earn reputation points for remaining online.
+We count the number of blocks between heartbeat submissions and, at regular intervals dictated by the heartbeat duration, these are converted to reputation points according to an *accrual rate*.

 If a node is reported for committing an offence, the matching penalty is resolved.
 A penalty consists of a reputation penalty and a suspension duration measured in blocks.
 Note both the penalty and suspension can be zero.